fondation-unit/moodle-filter_h5pdownload/README.md

 ## Requirements

 > [!IMPORTANT]
-> This plugin requires [block_informations](https://github.com/fondation-unit/moodle-block_informations) as a support for finding the licence to display.
+> This plugin relies on another block plugin to retrieve the license information for display.
+You must install the [block_informations](https://github.com/fondation-unit/moodle-block_informations) plugin before installing `filter_h5pdownload`.
 > See [version.php](version.php) :
 >
 > ```php